 Like with the polos and shirts, you can add a fabric trim to almost any of our products.
 The benefit of this is to move away from the standard black suit or classic jacket by adding a trim.
 With the many colours available add some fun to your uniform branding with a trim – either at the pocket on a jacket, back pocket on chinos and trousers or around the neckline of dresses.
 The options are endless.
 It’s about thinking outside the box, creating something that speaks to your brand and staff and building a uniform your team are proud to wear.

 Don’t Compromise on Quality

 When you are asking your team to be in uniform five days a week, don’t skimp on quality.
-A good quality uniform should last 12 to 18 months, be comfortable, was and wear well and most of all make your team feel good.
+A good quality uniform should last 12 to 18 months, be comfortable, wash and wear well, and most of all make your team feel good.
 Giving your staff confidence is key and this is simply not achievable in a poor quality, ill-fitting uniform.
 Make this investment count.
 Good quality is a key essential to a uniform capsule wardrobe.